pixiedust/pixiedust/README.md

 PixieDust is a productivity tool for Python or Scala notebooks, which lets a developer encapsulate business logic into something easy for your customers to consume.

+## New Book now available: Thoughtful Data Science
+This [book](https://www.packtpub.com/big-data-and-business-intelligence/thoughtful-data-science) published by [Packt Publishing](https://www.packtpub.com) is the user and developer reference for using PixieDust

 ## Why you need it

 Notebooks are a powerful tool for fast and flexible data analysis.
 But the learning curve is steep.